openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/11_enums.rst

 A compile-time error occurs if ``integer`` and ``string`` type enumeration constants are mixed in one enumeration.

+In addition, all enumeration constant names are to be unique.
+Otherwise, a compile-time error occurs.

 .. code-block:: typescript
    :linenos:

     enum E1 { A, B = "hello" } // compile-time error
     enum E2 { A = 5, B = "hello" } // compile-time error
+    enum E3 { A = 5, A = 77 } // compile-time error
+    enum E4 { A = 5, B = 5 } // OK! values can be the same

 .. index::
    enum constant